maxlath/wikibase-cli/README.md

 see [Config](docs/config.md)

 ## See Also
-* [wikidata-sdk](https://www.npmjs.com/package/wikidata-sdk): A javascript tool suite to query and work with Wikidata data, heavily used by wikidata-cli
+* [wikidata-sdk](https://www.npmjs.com/package/wikidata-sdk): A javascript tool suite to query and work with Wikibase data, heavily used by wikibase-cli
-* [wikidata-edit](https://www.npmjs.com/package/wikidata-edit): Edit Wikidata from NodeJS, used in wikidata-cli for all [write operations](docs/write-operations)
+* [wikibase-edit](https://www.npmjs.com/package/wikibase-edit): Edit Wikibase from NodeJS, used in wikibase-cli for all [write operations](docs/write-operations)
 * [wikidata-filter](https://npmjs.com/package/wikidata-filter): A command-line tool to filter a Wikidata dump by claim
 * [wikidata-subset-search-engine](https://github.com/inventaire/wikidata-subset-search-engine): Tools to setup an ElasticSearch instance fed with subsets of Wikidata
 * [wikidata-taxonomy](https://github.com/nichtich/wikidata-taxonomy): A command-line tool to extract taxonomies from Wikidata